We’re going to walk through what it means to be a hands on mom, from A to Z.

 I’ve talked previously on how to become a hands on mom by overcoming some common hurdles, or excuses, that we make for ourselves.

 But there’s more to it than that.
 In fact, I’ve put together an entire alphabet of the ins and outs of being hands on with your kids.
 Whether its my tips and tricks that I’ve learned along the way, or the types of play that we do, I’ve included it all.

-I also suggest to get The Toddler’s Busy Book [there's a preschool version as well] for every day activities and inspiration!
+I also suggest to get The Toddler’s Busy Book (affiliate link), there’s a preschool version as well for every day activities and inspiration!
 It’s a great tool to help you be a hands on mom.

 The simple ABCs of being a hands on mom with your kids.

 A Art projects for young children are about the process and exploration of materials.

 B Be patient.
 Not every project is going to work out and when you start doing activities for the first time, kids aren’t quite sure what to expect yet.

 C Cleaning up can be done as part of activities to make it fun and exciting, while being productive as well.

 D Do activities with your kids, don’t just sit and watch.

 E Experiment and explore new materials, concepts and interests with your child.